wlukorito/weatherman/README.md

 # weatherman
-weather search based on woeid
+Weather Forecast based on woeid

 This application uses WOEID (where on Earth ID) to pull weather information from an API.
 It allows the user to search by giving the woeid directly or the name of a known town.
 If name is provided, the application first fetches its woeid then uses it to get weather information.